Niyonkuruyabesi/PL-SQL_COLLECTIONS_RECORDS_-_GOTO-STATEMENTS/README.md

 It includes table creation, data insertion, and examples of PL/SQL blocks that handle database logic dynamically.

 ---
+Business Problem
+Context: Agribusiness operating across regions in Rwanda.
+Challenge: The company does not know the top-selling agricultural products in each region.

 ##  1. Database Setup